mikelui/mikelui.github.io/_guides/VHDL-basics.md

 - Outputs can only be assigned and cannot be read: `a_signal <= output` will also cause an error.

 These are referred to as *ports*.
-If we're designing something takes inputs from the outside world, does something with them, and then delivers the outputs back to the outside world, then we need to declare ports in our `ENTITY`:
+If we're designing something that takes inputs from the outside world, does something with them, and then delivers the outputs back to the outside world, then we need to declare ports in our `ENTITY`:

 ``` vhdl